 The human body operates via electrical signals that allow communication between cells, nerves, brain, muscles – and every part of you.

-Salt is an electrolyte which when dissolved in water allows electricity to flow throughout your body.
+Salt is an electrolyte that when dissolved in water allows electricity to flow throughout your body.

 It is essential for growth of the brain and neurological development.